'Somebody threatened to burn the school down'

 "She worked as a maid, as a cook, while completing her second education," said Prof Gilroy.
 "She was a resilient character."

-Eventually, Mrs Gilroy was able to begin her British teaching career and, after working in schools across London, found a niche teaching at junior level.
+Eventually, Mrs Gilroy was able to begin her British teaching career and, after working in schools across London, found a niche teaching at primary level.

 With support from a senior colleague, she became head at Beckford - although her ascent attracted some harassment.